Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 In many cases, parties use professionals to handle their data in Altinn.
 These professionals typically have many hundred or thousands of clients.

-## Other event concepts in the platform

-Events are used in different scenarios in the platform.

-- Instance Events - Events that happen on a given instance.
-It could be created, saved, ++ This is stored to cosmos DB.
-The number of details in these events is higher than we would put on an event feed.
-- Application logic events - This is events where app developers could implement logic to get a specific behavior.
-Calculation, validation ++ This type of event is probably not relevant to push to the event feed.

 ## Proposed Event Architecture

 To reduce complexity for clients and reduce lock in to a specific product the proposed solutions is to build